gyohza/reports/README.md

 ## <span id="TOC_5">Disclaimer</span>
 I've been coding for quite a few years now, but haven't been too hot on git until very recently.
 This is officially my first public repo - I don't expect it to garner any attention at all because I suck at advertising, but I'm quite sure several sneaky mistakes and poor choices are out there to be found.
 As aforementioned, you're welcome to [**file an issue**](https://github.com/gyohza/reports/issues).

 I know this is cliché to the max, but I cannot be held responsible for anything... blah blah blah.
 Do not include this in life-supporting devices and you'll always be able to perform a rollback.
-Use it with your own discretion.
+Use it at your own discretion.

 Also please don't sue me - I don't do plastic straws. :)